kalman-takacs-epam/playwright-test-automation-exercises/README.md

 **Target:** [Restful-Booker API](https://restful-booker.herokuapp.com/apidoc/index.html)
 A public API for booking management with token-based and basic authentication, supporting full CRUD operations.

-### AI-Augmented Requirements
+### Requirements
-- **MCP Exploration:** Use Playwright MCP to analyze API documentation and auto-generate TypeScript interfaces/types.
+- Use Playwright MCP and/or manual exploration to analyze API documentation and generate TypeScript interfaces/types.
-- **Layered Architecture:** Implement a Service layer abstracting API calls.
-Use Copilot to refactor repetitive code into a Builder Pattern for request payloads.
+- Implement a Service layer abstracting API calls, using Copilot or manual refactoring as preferred.
-- **Dependency Inversion:** Use AI to design a ServiceFactory for swapping real and mock services.
+- Apply design patterns and principles (e.g., Dependency Inversion, Builder, Factory for data), with or without AI assistance.
-- **Data Generation:** Integrate faker.js via a Factory Pattern for dynamic booking data.
+- Integrate faker.js for dynamic booking data, either with AI assistance or by hand.
-- **Quality Gates:** Integrate ESLint, Prettier, and Husky.
-Use Copilot to resolve linting conflicts.
+- Integrate ESLint, Prettier, and Husky for code quality and pre-commit checks, resolving issues with or without Copilot.
+- Implement Allure reporting.
+- Use GitHub for version control, GitHub Actions for CI, and optionally Copilot for code suggestions.
+- Create a CI pipeline that runs tests, lints code, and generates reports.

 ### User Stories
-- As a tester, I want to use Copilot to generate a secure AuthService that manages token state globally via Playwright storageState.
+- As a tester, I want to implement authentication (using either AI-generated code or my own solution) and document my approach.
-- As a tester, I want to use MCP-guided prompts to generate a sequence of tests: Create → Verify (GET) → Update (PUT/PATCH) → Delete.
+- As a tester, I want to create, update, and delete bookings, experimenting with both AI-assisted and manual test generation.
-- As a tester, I want to use AI to brainstorm and generate edge-case scenarios (invalid tokens, malformed JSON) and verify 4xx/5xx responses.
+- As a tester, I want to handle negative scenarios (e.g., invalid tokens, malformed JSON), optionally brainstorming edge cases with AI, and compare with my own ideas.
-- As a tester, I want Allure reports integrated into the CI/CD pipeline with GitHub Actions.
+- As a tester, I want to generate and view Allure reports for all test runs.
 - As a tester, I want the pipeline to fail if linting or tests fail, and to upload the Allure report as an artifact.

 ---